Meet The Team

 sHANE’S EXPERIENCE

 Shane earned his Masters in Family and Couples Therapy at Regis University in Denver.
-He immediately began training in Emotionally Focused Therapy and has been working with Couples and Families since his time there.
-He found out quickly that he was skilled at working with both couples and family systems, which is not something all therapists can do.
+His experience with individuals has always been woven into his work with couples and family systems.
+He trained in Emotionally Focused Therapy which lends a powerful lens to individual therapy as well.
+Shane found out quickly that he was skilled at working with not only individuals but also both couples and family systems, which is not something all therapists can do.

 SHANE'S Style